Super Trouper (song): Reception

 "Super Trouper" is an upbeat pop rock, disco 1980s track.
 It continued ABBA's run of chart success, particularly in Europe.
-It become ABBA's ninth (and final) No. 1 in the United Kingdom.
+It became ABBA's ninth (and final) No. 1 in the United Kingdom.
 This distinction placed ABBA fourth for the most UK chart-toppers in history (behind The Beatles, Elvis Presley and Cliff Richard); a position the group would keep for almost 20 years until Madonna scored her tenth UK No. 1 with "Music" in August 2000.
-The track was also the fourth biggest selling single in the UK for 1980.
-"Super Trouper" also topped the charts in Belgium, West Germany, Ireland and the Netherlands, and was a Top 10 hit in Austria, Finland, France, Norway, Spain and Switzerland.
+"Super Trouper" also topped the charts in Belgium, West Germany, Ireland and the Netherlands, and was a top 10 hit in Austria, Finland, France, Norway, Spain and Switzerland.
+In their native Sweden however it failed to reach the top 10, stalling at number 11.

 Outside of Europe, "Super Trouper" was a more modest hit.
 For example, in the United States, where ABBA never attained quite the popularity experienced elsewhere, the single reached No. 45.
 However, combined with "Lay All Your Love on Me" and "On and On and On", it topped the US Hot Dance Club Play chart in May 1981.
 The song reached the lower regions of the charts in countries such as Australia and Japan, but in Mexico it reached No. 3.

-The recording sold 709,000 copies in United Kingdom in 1980 alone.
-As of September 2021, it is the group's second biggest song in the country with 1.05 million chart sales, made up of 978,000 pure sales and 38 million streams.
+The track was the fourth biggest selling single in the UK for 1980 and sold 709,000 copies in United Kingdom in 1980 alone.
+As of September 2021, it is the group's second biggest song in the country with 982,000 pure sales and 40 million streams.

 Record World said that the song "deals with onstage loneliness" and that "engaging vocal interaction bounces resoundingly."